symfony/symfony-docs/cookbook/deployment/tools.rst

   repository;
 * Creating a temporary staging area to build your updated setup "offline";
 * Running any tests available to ensure code and/or server stability;
-* Removal of any unnecessary files from ``web/`` directory to keep your production environment clean;
+* Removal of any unnecessary files from the ``web/`` directory to keep your production environment clean;
 * Clearing of external cache systems (like `Memcached`_ or `Redis`_).

 How to Deploy a Symfony Application